jessrenteria/merino/README.md

-# merino
-Project Merino
+# Project Merino

-## OverView:
+#### OverView:
-### An application aimed at analyzing data across social networking platforms like Reddit.
+An application aimed at analyzing data across social networking platforms like Reddit.
 Striving to build an extensible, robust pipeline for ingesting and storing stock-related data.